pixelatto/Atto/README.md

 }
 ```
 Save the manifest, go back to Unity, wait for it to refresh (or force with ctrl+R) and... you're ready to go!

+**Important note**: Atto is not namespaced, since it's designed to be a starting point for projects and fast/simple to use.
+It shouldn't be imported in existing codebases.

 ## Binding